Eliminationzx/RSA-algo/README.md

 # RSA-algo
 Application for en/de-cryption with RSA method.

-Secondary functions:
+Basic functions:
+* text en/de-cryption
+* file en/de-cryption
-* save key into the file
+* export key into the file
-* load key from the file
+* import key from the file
+* send key